 Labyrinths help the user achieve a contemplative state.
 By walking among the turnings, the user loses track of direction and quiets the mind.
 The result is a relaxed mental attitude, free of internal dialog.
 This is a form of meditation.

 Swamps are characterized by rich biodiversity and specialized organisms.
 They feature trees such as the Bald Cypress and Water Tupelo which are adapted to growing in standing water.
 Bald Cypress trees have ‘knees’ that grow from their roots and stick up out of the water.
 Animals like white-tailed deer, raccoons, anhingas, pileated woodpeckers, egrets, herons, alligators, fros, turtles, and snakes are often found in South Carolina swamps.

 In 1858, a 14-year-old girl, Bernadette Soubirous claimed a beautiful lady appeared to her in the remote Grotto of Massabielle in France.
 The lady later identified herself to Bernadette as the ‘Immaculate Conception’ and millions believe her to be the blessed Virgin Mary.
 This miracle is depicted in statuary at the Grotto site.

-Although it was known that there were several marked gravesites along a rise near the swamp area of Springbank, recently more than fifty unmarked sites were discovered.
-It is believed that the graves belong to African American slaves, workers and family members from the 18th and 19th centuries who lived on the original plantation. the staff and friends of Springbank continue to work to restore the site to a place of special remembrance.
+Although it was known that there were several marked gravesites along with a rise near the swamp area of Springbank, recently more than fifty unmarked sites were discovered.
+It is believed that the graves belong to African American slaves, workers, and family members from the 18th and 19th centuries who lived on the original plantation. the staff and friends of Springbank continue to work to restore

 Celtic Tree and Circle of Trees